MacwinWin/flask-apscheduler-test/README.md

 # flask-apscheduler-test

-Demo code testing the effect of combining of flask or connexion wiht flask-apscheduler
+The demo code is used to testing the effect of combining of flask or connexion wiht flask-apscheduler.
+And contains two types of API, the first one is build-in API, the second one is custom API built by the build-in functions.

 ## Deploy